liamwalsh1980/Milestone-Project-4/README.md

 - Search facility
 - Sort facility
 - Navbar list for desktop
-- Burger Navbar for mobile and tablet
+- Hamburger Menu Navbar for mobile and tablet
 - Subscribe option
 - Strong Hero Image on the Homepage
 - Header
 - Enter the Shop button with 'enter' icon
-- Shopping bag
+- Shopping cart

 ### Unregistered Users
 - Need to be able to: